chihacknight/chihacknight.org/README.md

 Deployments are handled by Netlify by pushing to the `deploy` branch.

 We follow the pattern of keeping the `master` in sync with what we want on the live site.
 The `deploy` branch is a mirror of `master`.
 Don't ever commit to the `deploy` branch.

-Instead, just push `master` into it like:
+Instead, push `master` into `deploy`:

 ```
 git push origin master:deploy